lidio601/Near-iOS-SDK/docs/handle-content.md

 }];
 ```

-- `Coupon` with the following getters:
+- `NITCoupon` with the following getters:
     - `name` returns the coupon name
-    - `details` returns the coupon details
+    - `couponDescription` returns the description
     - `value` returns the value string
     - `expiresAt` returns the expiring date
     - `icon` returns an *Image* object containing the source links for the icon
-    - `claims` returns a list of *Claim* which are the actual instances for the current profile
+    - `claims` returns a list of *NITClaim* which are the actual instances for the current profile
-    - `claim` utility that returns the first *Claim* available for the profile.
-    - a `Claim` is composed by:
+    - a `NITClaim` is composed by:
-        - `profileId` the profile id who owns the coupon instance
         - `serialNumber` the unique number assigned to the coupon instance
-        - `claimedAt` a date representing when the coupon has been claimed
+        - `claimed` a date representing when the coupon has been claimed
-        - `redeemedAt` a date representing when the coupon has ben used
+        - `redeemed` a date representing when the coupon has ben used

-- `CustomObject` with the following getters:
+- `NITCustomJSON` with the following getters:
-    - `content` returns the json content as a *[String: AnyObject]*
+    - `content` returns the json content as a *[String: AnyObject]* (*[NSString**, id] in Objective-C)